frbrz/ModelBasedHistBorr/README.md

-# VCPaper
+# Codes for the *A model-based approach for historical borrowing, with an application to neovascular age-related macular degeneration* paper

-This repo contains a list of key analysis steps and related codes for virtual control paper.
+This repository contains the codes used to run and reproduce the analyses done in the *A model-based approach for historical borrowing, with an application to neovascular age-related macular degeneration* paper.

 1. Construct a Monolix dataset for the analysis, containing data from six historical nAMD trials (ANCHOR, AVENUE, HARBOR, MARINA, PIER, STAIRWAY).
 Data cannot be shared externally.
 - `R/PlotSummaryData.R` provides code for exploratory plots summarizing the data.